w3s7y/prescriptions/README.md

 We can add more groups, but I think 5 is a good starter for ten to see what is possible.

 ###### Are there any GPs that over prescribe certain medicines?
 * What is the average amount of antibiotics prescribed by a practice?
 * How does that compare to other practices in the same area?
 * Are there any practices in the UK which _really_ overdo it prescribing _X_?

 ###### Could we predict where and what type of medicine is prescribed in the UK at what time of the year?

-This could be used by the NHS for things like stock control and distribution of drugs and ensuring areas have the drugs that practices are expected to prescribe in the following months for e.g.
+This could be used by the NHS for things like stock control and distribution of drugs and ensuring pharmacies have the drugs that practices are expected to prescribe in the following months for e.g.

 ###### Your question for the data here...

 ## Running the project
 At a High-Level

 * Goto the above mentioned site and download a dataset (they come in month-by-month csv format)